Barbaras Timeline

 • His naturalization document says that he arrived in May 1871

-• There were three other Barbaras immigrations to the town of Long Grove, Illinos, just north of Chicago.
-It is possible that he traveled there first.
+• There were three other immigrations of close Barbaras cousins to the town of Long Grove, Illinos, just north of Chicago.
+There is no evidence that he traveled there first.

 • According to Emily Haas, he went to Chicago and worked at the Downer & Bemis Brewing Company